 If that’s the case, why isn’t everyone teaching English?

 - This job is very specific to the type of job applicants.
 Countries like China and Vietnam want English teachers holding Western passports like USA, Western Europe, Australia and New Zealand.
 Even better if you have an accent like the “posh British accent”.
-You can definite negotiate for a high salary.
+You can definitely negotiate for a high salary.
 That being said, if you come from an English speaking country but is not one of the above, i.e. Singapore, it is difficult for you to get that same rates or job even.
 Unpopular bonus: if you have a Caucasian skin tone, even easier to get a job there.

 - Teaching is not for everyone.
 Imagine taking 1-2 years of your life just teaching English with no advancement in other aspects.
 Not many people are willing to do it.

 - Limited location.
 If you are teaching English in China, you are pretty much stuck in China.
 Yes, China is a large and beautiful country to explore, but some people want to travel as much of the world as possible, and not remain stuck in one country.
 Note, the more rural you go in China, the higher your pay.
 There are plenty of English teachers who teach English in rural China for years.
-I met them when I was traveling Guilin, China.
+I met them when I was travelling Guilin, China.
 Alternatively, you can teach English online, but the pay is much lower.